Our World (1986 TV program): Episode list

+Reception

-Critical and popular response
+Critical response

+Critical reception to Our World was overall very favorable.

+First episode

-Critical response to Our World was overall very favorable.
-Reviews of the premiere episode, however, were somewhat tepid, with The New York Times saying "There are worse ways to spend an hour" and calling the show "a pleasant hour", while pointing to segments such as an interview with "a man, who, 17 years ago, slept in the house next door to a house struck by the Manson gang", as "not terribly interesting."
-The Los Angeles Times was harsher, calling the debut "rather bland".
-While praising anchors Ellerbee and Gandolf, calling them "refreshing [and] off-center, running against the TV mainstream, making words, not whoopee", the Times ultimately felt that "Our World offers no sense of who we really were in 1969 because, typical of TV, it renders everything equal."
+Reviews of the first episode were mixed.

+The New York Times said "There are worse ways to spend an hour" and calling the show "a pleasant hour", while pointing to segments such as an interview with "a man, who, 17 years ago, slept in the house next door to a house struck by the Manson gang", as "not terribly interesting."
+The Los Angeles Times was similarly unfavorable, calling the debut "rather bland" and, while praising anchors Ellerbee and Gandolf (and calling them "refreshing [and] off-center, running against the TV mainstream, making words, not whoopee"), it ultimately felt that "Our World offers no sense of who we really were in 1969 because, typical of TV, it renders everything equal."

+Later reviews

 With subsequent episodes, reviews improved.
 The Boston Globe, comparing its debut episode ("a gloppy nostalgia trip that presented history the way MTV presents rock, in digestible, unrelated, bland bite-sized bits") to an episode airing less than five months later, found it "light years ahead in terms of wit, style and historical perspective.
 It is still easily digestible, but there's nothing bland about it."
 The St. Petersburg Times said of the show, "It educated, but it was not school.
 It entertained, but it was not mindless.
 It was quality - television's noblest service."
 The San Diego Union concurred, citing Our World as "the most refreshing, fascinating and innovative history series ever on TV".

+Popularity

-Popular response was much less effusive.
+Popularity was much less effusive.
 The show averaged 9 million viewers per episode, as compared to The Cosby Show, which garnered an average 63 million viewers per week.
 Our World was the lowest rated prime time show of the 104 that aired during the 1986-7 television season, bringing in only a 6.5/10 rating/share.
 One segment of the public who responded very favorably to the program was teachers, who assigned Our World as homework.
 ABC created a study guide for the show, mailing out some 39,000 copies a month to educators and fans.

 Gandolf, Ellerbee and Richard Gerdau won Emmy Awards for Outstanding Individual Achievement in News and Documentary Programming (writing) for the episode "Halloween 1938".